Training Overview

 The Children’s Healthcare of Atlanta is Georgia’s leading pediatric healthcare provider with three hospitals and multiple neighborhood locations.
 For more than 100 years, our purpose has been the same: making kids better today and healthier tomorrow.

-Children’s Healthcare of Atlanta offers you the chance to build a stellar career with unmatched opportunities for collaboration among some of the best clinical and academic centers in the nation.
+Children’s offers you the chance to build a stellar academic career through our partnerships with some of the best research and academic centers in the nation.
 We work with the following neighboring institutions to develop cutting-edge treatments and technologies to answer the most perplexing childhood medical questions:

 - Centers for Disease Control and Prevention (CDC)